microsoft/vscode-docs/docs/remote/containers.md

 ![Installed Workspace Extension Indicator](images/common/installed-remote-indicator.png)

-> **Note:** If you are an extension author and are finding that your extension is not working properly or installs in the wrong place, see [Adding Remote Support to Extensions](/api/advanced-topics/remote-extensions.md) for details on resolving these issues.
+> **Note:** If you are an extension author and are finding that your extension is not working properly or installs in the wrong place, see the article on [Supporting Remote Development](/api/advanced-topics/remote-extensions.md) for details.

 The **Disabled** category also contains a list of extensions you have installed locally, but are not active because they need to run in the container.
 You can click the **Install** button on any of them you want to install on your remote host.